“Radio-Rhizome Pipeline3,”

 Below is March 2021 Iteration of RadioRhizome with the theme of “What is Water To you?”

-Video documentation of one of RadioRhizome's sepcial edition programs.
-In these special editions immersive sound experiences are created across the camp, by the Mississippi, on the public lands by the pipeline.
-The content is a combination of experimental music, sound pieces, spoken word performances, story telling and interviews to create soundscape for general public, visitors, water protectors and pipeline workers.
+Video documentation of one of RadioRhizome's special edition programs.
+In these special editions, immersive sound experiences are created across the camp, by the Mississippi, on the public lands by the pipeline.
+The content is a combination of experimental music, sound pieces, spoken word performances, storytelling, and interviews to create a soundscape for the general public, visitors, water protectors, and pipeline workers.
 This performance has been repeated in different iterations.
 This is an ongoing project.

-The questions we are working on are the following and on each question there will be radio programs designated to those questions.
+The questions we are working on are the following:

 What is Water to You?